 Soon it was time to head back to VisAbility.
 On the way home there was much discussion about the wild and dangerous creatures that live in Australia, and plans were made for the next exciting Junior Fun Club outing.

-To find out more about our Holiday Program in Western Australia, including upcoming dates and activities, please contact us on 1800 847 466.
+To find out more about our Holiday Program in Western Australia, including upcoming dates and activities, please see our School Holiday program.